joyarkdev/joyark-docs/docs/Terms/PrivacyPolicy.md

 10. Kids Privacy Policy

    10.1.
-We takes special care to protect the privacy of children, and our Products and Services are not targeted for use by children under the age of 13.
+We take special care to protect the privacy of children, and our Products and Services are not targeted for use by children under the age of 13.

    10.2.
 We do not and will not knowingly collect personal information from any child under the age of 13.
 In the case we discover that a child under 13 has provided us with personal information, we immediately delete this from our servers.

    10.3.
 Please contact us, if you are a parent or guardian and are concerned about the transfer of personal information about your child.
 If you are under the age of 13, please inform your parents or guardians before you use.

 11. Terms & Conditions

    11.1.
 By downloading or using the app, these terms will automatically apply to you - you should make sure therefore that you read them carefully before using the app.
 You are not allowed to copy, or modify the app, any part of the app, or our trademarks in any way.
 You are not allowed to attempt to extract the source code of the app, and you also should not try to translate the app into other languages, or make derivative versions.
 The app itself, and all the trade marks, copyright, database rights and other intellectual property rights related to it, still belong to Jollystart Global Pte.
 Ltd. .